cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 ---
 layout: post
-title: Seven Reasons to Go For a Ph.D.
-In Computer Science
+title: Seven Reasons to Go For a PhD In Computer Science
 subtitle: The good and the ugly
 tags: research
-description: Starting a Ph.D. in Computer Science is a serious decision that literally changes your life.
+description: Starting a PhD in Computer Science is a serious decision that literally changes your life.
 There are many motivations to choose this career path.
 Let's take a look at 7 of them.
 keywords:
   - career path,
-  - Ph.D. research,
+  - PhD research,
   - professional life,
   - life in academia,
   - opportunity,